Research and data

 Data

-Black women are twice as likely to be shot and killed by an intimate partner compared to white women.
+greater likelihood for Black women to be shot and killed by an intimate partner, compared to white women.

 No items found.

-A 2024 study by UC San Diego School of Medicine's Center on Gender Equity and Health and Tulane University's Newcomb Institute found that every year in California, each victim of intimate partner violence pays $88,000 for “health care, lost productivity and income, and criminal justice and other response program spending.”
+A 2024 study by the UC San Diego Center on Gender Equity and Health and Tulane University’s Newcomb Institute quantified the economic impact of intimate partner violence in California (from medical costs, lost earnings, response programs and criminal justice).

 No items found.